gagankishoreint-glitch/Off-Radar/README.md

 - What will my real in-hand salary be?
 - Will I be overworked or burned out?
 - Is the internship meaningful work or just busywork?
-- What downsides aren’t mentioned during hiring?
+- What downsides aren't mentioned during hiring?
 - Which offer truly fits my priorities — learning, money, or balance?

 As a result, students often: